Assignment 6, due Feb. 27

-On every assignment, write your name legibly as it appears on your University ID card!
-Homework is due on paper at the start of class on the day indicated (usually Friday).
-Exceptions will be made only by advance arrangement (excepting "acts of God").
-Late work must be turned in to the TA's mailbox (ask the CS receptionist in 14 MLH for help).
-Never push homework under someone's door!
+Always, on every assignment, please write your name legibly as it appears on your University ID and on the class list!
+All assignments will be due at the start of class on the day indicated (usually a Friday).
+The only exceptions to this rule will be by advance arrangement unless there is what insurance companies call "an act of God" - something outside your control.
+Homework must be turned in on paper and in class!
+Late work may be turned in to the teaching assistant's mailbox, but see the late work policy.
+Never push late work under someone's door!